 We sometimes use affiliate links in our content.
 This won’t cost you anything, but it helps us to keep the site running.
 Thanks for your support.

 Quack!
 Make way for learning about ducks.
-Just gather some duck books, your students, and print out our Duck Lapbook.
+Just gather some duck books, your students, and print out our free Duck Lapbook.

 Ducks Lapbook Lessons

 Here are some sample lessons from the Ducks Lapbook: